scaccogatto/contentful-module/README.md

 }
 ```

-Now you wil be able to:
+Now you will be able to:

 - [x] Call `master` environment by using `this.$contentful.client` or `this.$contentful.master`
 - [x] Call `staging` environment by using `this.$contentful.staging`